 Inside the RT subroutine, we first compute the specific Gauss points and weights for use on each subinterval of the current spatial mesh.
-The calculations access the canonical Gauss points and weights computed by the SETSOL routine.
 We then call the VALUES routine with the Gauss points as input to (simultaneously) evaluate the approximate solution at all Gauss points on all subintervals.
 We then multiply these values by the appropriate Gauss weights and sum over all subintervals to get an approximation to the integral of U(x, t), over [a, b].
-We then multiply this integral approximation by $e^t$ to obtain the mass of the tumor over [a, b] at the current time t.
-The gstop function in this case is the difference between the mass of the tumor at the current time and the target value of 2.
+Finally, we multiply this integral approximation by e^t to obtain an approximation to the mass of the tumor over [a, b] at the current time t.
+The gstop function in this case is the difference between the approximate mass of the tumor at the current time and the target value of 10.